GWCustom/bfabric-web-apps/docs/index_py.md

     html.H2("Welcome to B-Fabric App Template"),
     html.P(
         [
-            "This app serves as the user-interface for B-Fabric App Template, " "a versatile tool designed to help build and customize new applications."
+            "This app serves as the user interface for B-Fabric App Template, " "a versatile tool designed to help build and customize new applications."
         ]
     ),